-There is also a minor reticulated water supply at Daintree Township.
+There is also a minor reticulated water supply at Daintree.
 Water in this system is drawn from Intake Creek, a tributary of the Daintree River, upstream of the township and Stewart Creek.
-The filtration system and reservoir for this service are in Daintree Township.
+The filtration system and reservoir for this service are at Daintree.

-2.13 Wastewater network and treatment
+5.7 Wastewater network and treatment

-Most of the residential areas are serviced by reticulated sewerage network with the remainder on onsite sewerage facilities including septic tanks and household sewage treatment plants.
+Most of the residential areas are serviced by reticulated sewerage network with the remainder on on-site sewerage facilities including septic tanks and household sewage treatment plants.
 Wastewater control and treatment plants are located at Port Douglas and Mossman.
 The majority of wastewater pumping stations in the Douglas area are in the low-lying areas of Port Douglas.
 Mobile diesel sewerage pump is available for emergency pump breakdowns or power failures at each sewerage pump station.

-2.14 Waste
+5.8 Waste

-Transfer Stations are located at Cow Bay, Daintree Township and Newell Beach, with the main transfer station and hard waste landfill located at Killaloe.
+Transfer Stations are located at Cow Bay, Daintree and Newell, with the main transfer station and hard waste landfill located at Killaloe.

-2.15 Telecommunications and communication
+5.9 Telecommunications and communication

 Telstra and Optus provide high-speed internet and Pay TV cable services while the mobile phone networks are provided by Telstra, Optus, NBN and Vodafone.
-The Douglas Region has six (6) main communication towers, located at: Newell Beach, Flagstaff Hill - Port Douglas, Wharf Street- Port Douglas, Alexandra Range Lookout (north of Daintree River), and Gorge View Crescent, Mossman.
+The Douglas region has six (6) main communication towers, located at: Newell Beach, Flagstaff Hill - Port Douglas, Wharf Street- Port Douglas, Alexandra Range Lookout (north of Daintree River), and Gorge View Crescent, Mossman.
+There is a small exchange at Wonga Beach.
+Telstra have constructed a new tower and base station at Buchanan Rd, Cow bay which is 4G (Band 28) initially, but is being built as 5G (Band n5) ready and will be activated end of September 2023.

 Mobile telephone communication is generally readily available to most inhabited localities south of the Daintree River to the regions southern border.
 Mobile telephone communications in the Wonga locality and north of the Daintree River is generally less reliable and unavailable in many localities.
 In addition, there are local, commercial, and national radio stations and free-to-air television services.
 Emergency Services and Council, together with several private sector enterprises, maintain mobile radio communications (UHF and VHF) across the shire.